satya-das/cib/README.md

   - CIB parses all public C/C++ header files of library and creates two sets of files.
   - One set of files should be compiled with the library.
 We will call it library side glue code
   - The other set should be used by the client of the library.
 This is client side glue code.
-  - Library side glue code defines raw C APIs with calling convention \_\_stdcall for all functions including class methods, constructors, and destructors.
-Calling convention **\_\_stdcall** is honored by all compilers on all platforms.
+  - Library side glue code defines raw C APIs for all functions including class methods, constructors, and destructors.
   - Implementation of such C APIs are just to delegate the call to original function/method/constructor/destructor/etc.
   - All C APIs are assigned an integer value as its ID.
 This ID for an API will remain same across releases.
-  - For every class/struct/union/namespace a **MetaInterface** is defined which is nothing but a map between API Id and C API function pointer.
+  - For every class/struct/union/namespace a **MethodTable** is defined which is an array of function pointers.
-  - Library side glue code exports a function called **GetMetaInterface**() which returns MetaInterface for given class ID. *Each class/struct/namespace too will have unique IDs, which will remain same across releases.*
+  - Library side glue code exports a C function that returns **MethodTable** for given class/struct/union/namespace ID.
-  - Library side glue code also exports a function called **GetMethod**() which returns the function pointer for given API ID and MetaInterface.
   - Class definitions for client is generated with same class-name but without any data member other than an opaque pointer to original class defined by library.
 In *CIB terminology* classes that are seen by client are called **proxy-classes** and the opaque pointer held by proxy-class is called **handle**.
+This is basically pimpl pattern with pimpl pointing to object across DLL boundary and methods getting calling as C functions.
+  - Function ID is used as an index to fetch function pointer from **MethodTable**.
-  - Implementation of all functions including class methods, constructors, and destructors for classes at client side are provided by means of invoking function pointer returned by GetMethod().
+  - Implementation of all functions including class methods, constructors, and destructors for classes at client side are provided by means of invoking function pointer.

 ### Example		{#Example}